Taimoorkn/apa-document-checker/README.md

 MAINTAIN FORMATTING FIDELITY.
 FORMATTING IS CRUCIAL FOR APA DOCUMENTS.
 ENSURE THAT BOLD, ITALICS, FONT STYLES, HEADINGS, AND ALL OTHER VISUAL ELEMENTS ARE PRESERVED ACCURATELY.
 DO NOT STRIP OR SIMPLIFY FORMATTING.

 Clean old code as you make changes.
 Remove legacy or unused parts instead of leaving them behind.

+now answer with proper reasoning and proof the following questions and dont use any code examples in your answer, just text\
+  \
+  is the currect implementation great interms of document editing, side by side analysis, optimizations, issue finding and marking?\
+  im trying to make a website that is like grammerly in terms of ux and performance but at a much much smaller scale.\
+  \
+  is this project scalable? is the architecture right? is the implementation and flow of the project correct? especially in terms of document editing in real time?\
+  \
+  you may perform websearch to improve your response

+analyze the complete codebase in the server/ and src/ directories, ALL FOLDERS AND ALL FILES IN EACH DIRECTORY, FOLDER, SUBFOLDER.
+  Once you've thoroughly reviewed all folders and files, create a comprehensive Markdown document that explains the entire project workflow from start to finish —
+  beginning when a user uploads a document through to the final output/result.
+  Required Elements:

+  Complete end-to-end flow diagram using proper file paths (e.g., src/components/Upload.jsx, server/routes/process.js) Exact function names and their locations
+  Visual flow indicators (arrows: →, ↓, <-) showing the complete sequence of operations Data structures being passed between functions (objects, props, parameters, API responses) Technical implementation details at each stage (API calls, data processing, storage, retrieval, rendering)

+  Structure:

+  Overview - High-level summary of what the entire application does Complete Workflow - Detailed step-by-step breakdown:

+  Document upload initiation
+  Backend processing and storage
+  Data transformation/analysis
+  Database operations
+  Result generation
+  Display/output to user

+  Component Analysis - Each file/function's role in the pipeline Data Flow Mapping - Track data objects through the entire system with their structure and contents Technical Architecture - How all pieces connect (frontend ↔ backend ↔ database ↔ external services)

+  Create this as a well-structured .md artifact that serves as complete technical documentation for the entire application flow.

 THis is my current setup :
 APA Document Checker - Technical Summary